markadv/gemu-mvc/README.md

 -   [x] isBetween - Checks it he value us between the two parameter
 -   [x] isValidEmail - Checks if the email is valid
 -   [x] isValidName - Checks if the name is valid
--   [x] getObjKey - Checks what the key of the valus is in the object
+-   [x] getObjKey - Checks what the key of the values is in the object